×

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "Depending where you live or want to live, there are great hospitals.
 Such as the ACE hospital system which is jayhco certified.
 Not sure if the spelling.
 They are up to date and modern hospital.
-You can actually invest in this hospital system like in the United States and get great service. ," said one foreigner in Philippines.
+You can actually invest in this hospital system like in the United States and get great service. ," said one member in Philippines.

 Get Quote